 - Do Financial Aid/Bright Futures/Pre-Paid Scholarships apply to study abroad costs?

 Yes.
 Financial aid, Bright Futures, and Pre-Paid Scholarship do count toward the tuition costs of the program.
 Pre-Paid monies can also be applied to the housing costs and other program expenses.

 - Are there any other scholarships available for study abroad?

 Yes.
 Scholarships are available through the Warrington College of Business, the University of Florida International Center, and the Federal Government.
 Please visit our Scholarships and Financial Aid page for a listing of available funding.
 Scholarship application deadlines are due well in advance of the program dates.
 Warrington scholarship applications, for instance, are typically due March 1st (Fall/Summer) and October 1st (Spring), but scholarship deadlines vary.

 - Can students take out loans to assist with study abroad financing?

 Yes.
 There are several financial providers that offer low interest loans specifically for study abroad.
-If interested in one of these loans, it is suggested that the student print the budget sheet, available on the University of Florida International Center website, and visit The Office for Student Financial Affairs in Criser Hall for consultation.
+If interested in one of these loans, it is suggested that the student print the budget sheet, available on the University of Florida International Center website, and visit the Office of Student Financial Aid and Scholarships in Criser Hall for consultation.

 - When do students become financially obligated?